 OK, she didn't.
 But no one can resist Michelle for very long and I was getting desperate, so I tried it.

 I ordered milk kefir grains from Amazon.
-There are a bunch of places to buy them, but I bought mine from these folks:
+There are a bunch of places to buy them.

 The grains arrived in a little foil pouch, very quickly and with a complete instruction sheet.
 "OK," I tell myself, "Here goes nothing."

 It took a couple of weeks for my kefir grains to revitalize, partly due to the fact that it was February and colder than a well-digger's patootie here, but I did finally get the thick, tangy, cultured milk product I was supposed to.

 I've mixed it with strawberries and honey and vanilla.
 I've done a secondary culture on it with citrus peel.
 I've turned it into ranch dressing, kefir cheese and a coffee slush.
 No matter what I do to it, my taste buds don't appreciate kefir one bit.
 But my guts LOVE this stuff.
 As in L. O. V. E. it.
 Kefir still makes my tummy a little gurgly, but it isn't the oh-no-where-is-the-bathroom kind of gurgly.
 I honestly have not felt so good in my belly in twenty years.

 So I called my brother.
 Mom is in a care home with dementia, and she has had IBS issues for as long as I can remember.
 You can imagine that this is an unfortunate combination for her and her caregivers.
 Brother started Mom on kefir (she probably makes the same face drinking it that I do).
 He called me the other day to tell me that the improvement in Mom's ... uh.... "bathroom habits" has been dramatic.
 No more accidents!!!
 I almost cried.
 No, really.
 I almost cried.
 Of course, I texted sweet Michelle and told her about it.